-For those who are reading my blog of a long time, you probably know that High Noon is one of the films that made me discover classics, but also the film that made me discover Grace Kelly (and, as a matter of fact, Gary Cooper too).
+For those who have been reading my blog for long time, you probably know that High Noon is one of the films that made me discover classics, but also the film that made me discover Grace Kelly (and, as a matter of fact, Gary Cooper too).
 It’s also my favourite western.
 Why?
 We’ll come back to that later.

-Released in 1952 and winner of four Oscars (including Best Actor for Gary Cooper), and three nominations (Best Film, Best Director, Best Screenplay), High Noon remains one of those timeless classics.
-For its brilliant composition, it’s one of the “old movies” that can be appreciated by many generations.
+Released in 1952 and winner of four Oscars (including Best Actor for Gary Cooper), and nominated for three (Best Film, Best Director, Best Screenplay), High Noon remains one of those timeless classics.
+For its brilliant composition, it’s one of those “old movies” that can be appreciated by many generations.

 High Noon is my favourite Western because it’s more than just an ordinary Western.
-The performances are ace and the visual dimension, is yet, simple, but also very impressive.
+The performances are ace and the visual dimension is, yes, simple, but also very impressive.

 But let’s start with Grace Kelly, who is our main subject today.
 High Noon was Grace’s second film and her first important role.
-Even if it still was not a leading role, it was more important than the one she had in 14 Hours (Henry Hathaway, 19510.
+Even if it still was not a leading role, it was more important than the one she had in 14 Hours (Henry Hathaway, 1951).
 Anyway.
 Grace Kelly’s role in High Noon has always been one of my favourites of hers.
 As a matter of fact, it might be my favourite one.
-The main reason why is that Grace is so humble in this film.
-We know she had mostly played high society ladies, beautiful, clever, perfect.
-Too perfect.
-I love her in Rear Window and To Catch a Thief of course, but I find it difficult to identify with these classy characters.
-But Amy is more an ordinary girl.
+The main reason is that Grace is so humble in this film.
+We know she had mostly played high society ladies, beautiful, clever, perfect, too perfect.
+I love her in Rear Window and To Catch a Thief, of course, but I find it difficult to identify with these classy characters.
+Amy is more an ordinary girl.
 She has great values, she is simple (in a good way) and courageous too.
 She also has such a kind face and inspires confidence.
 Amy Kane was the innocent and sweet Grace Kelly, the pre-Hitchcockian cool blond.
-Grace also was only 21 when she starred in that film, my age, so it’s another reason for me to feel close to her!
+Grace also was in her early 20s when she starred in this film, like me, so it’s another reason for me to feel close to her!

-For a second film, Grace Kelly gives quite a convincing performance.
+For a second film, Grace Kelly gives a quite convincing performance.
 She is maybe not as much at ease as in Rear Window or maybe not as much poignant as in The Country Girl, but she still impresses us.
 I always remember this wedding scene at the beginning.
-Grace seems so angelic with her beautiful big eyes.
-Just the ultimate definition of the word adorable.
+Grace seems so angelic with her large and beautiful eyes; just the ultimate definition of the word “adorable”.
 Even if she first plays the calm girl, she manages to surprise us when she confronts Will Kane in his decision of staying at Hadleyville to face Frank Miller and his gang.
 I love this moment when she says to Gary Cooper (Kane) “Don’t try to be a hero!
 You don’t have to be a hero!
 Not for me!”
 There’s so much emotion in her voice, so much power.
 We almost believe she will convince Will to stay, but she, unfortunately, doesn’t.

 It might not be obvious at first, but Grace also portrays a woman who is strong and independent.
 Some people might think that she abandons her husband by deciding to leave on the noon train.
 Maybe, but it also shows us that she makes decisions for herself.
 Then, [spoiler] at the end, when she finally decides to leave the train and go find her husband in the fight, she becomes the second heroine and proves us her great love for her new husband and her courage to do something she will normally not do: kill. [end of spoiler].